 9-11.
-UE#2 and terminating network returns a 200 OK response with SDP answer for application data channel to originating network.
-Based on the received DC application binding information in the SDP offer of the re-INVITE, UE#2 may need to download the corresponding DC Application signalled in the SDP offer, if not done already and associate it with the requested application DC.
+Based on the received DC application binding information in the SDP offer of the re-INVITE, UE#2 can correlate the requested application data channel and the associated DC application with the corresponding bootstrap data channel and the associated bootstrap data channel application.
+The UE#2 may need to download the corresponding DC Application signalled in the SDP offer via the corresponding bootstrap data channel, if not done already and associate it with the requested application DC.
+Once the UE#2 has downloaded the DC application, the UE#2 returns a 200 OK response with SDP answer for application data channel to originating network.

 NOTE 2: The UE at the terminating side is capable to determine if to use the DC application based on the received DC application binding information.